 A Truly Global Initiative

 I recently attended an event hosted by The Japan Association for the UNEP (J-UNEP) held here in Tokyo at the UN University Shibuya campus.
 As someone newly arrived to this country, I’ve been excited to learn more about the sustainable practices and developments that are going on in Japan.
-It also helps that this conference was in English!
+Fortunately, this forum provided me with my first inroad into connecting with some interesting people who share my passion for sustainability.
+It was also really helpful that the conference was in English!

 The Need For Climate Action

 We kicked off the J-UNEP conference with the very real and frightening reminder that our planet is rapidly changing as a result of human caused climate change, and the urgent need to act on the science before us.
 Having attended a number of climate change summits himself, he explained some of the discussions and motivations, including the establishment of the 2ºC cap for planetary temperature change.

 According to Mr. Hiraishi, the 2ºC benchmark was more of a political decision than a scientific one.
 Rather, the scientific evidence indicates we should in fact be avoiding the temperature increases altogether (1.5 degrees would have been better, but the corresponding data for 1.5 wasn’t available at the time).
 However, even with this wider benchmark, we are still poised to surpass our carbon budget unless some more radical changes are made.